adiraakbr/sentiment-analysis-genshin-impact/README.md

 ## 📈 Model Evaluation

 - Metrics Used: Accuracy, Precision, Recall, F1-Score
-- Best performance achieved by the **SVM with RBF kernel** after TF-IDF and class weight balancing.
+- Best performance achieved by the **SVM with RBF kernel** after TF-IDF and class balancing on training.

 ## 🧪 Libraries Used